 Headiness means heaving self-will, impetuousness.
 The true Christian is not “heady.”
 On the contrary, his consecration to the Lord figuratively decapitated him; he lost his head, renounced his own will and self-rule, and submitted himself, as a member of the body of Christ, to the absolute control of Jesus, the head of the true church (Ephesians 1:22,23).
 Members of the true body of Christ cannot be heady, cannot be self-willed.
 It is this very self-will that first of all they reckoned dead, in order that they might have the mind or will of Christ.
 To revive the self-will would be to lose the mind of Christ.
 The true Christian in every way tries to be in full conformity to the will of God in Christ.

 The “heady” class are continually endeavoring to carry out their own wills, and do not submit themselves to the will of God.
 Their headiness continually brings them into difficulties, and yet, sometimes, with pride and boasting and love of their own selves and fierceness and false accusations, they endeavor to have their own heady way, and perhaps even claim, with forms of godliness, that such a course is under divine leading.
 How sadly such are deceived!
-“If any man have not the spirit of Christ, he is none of his.”
+“If any man has not the spirit of Christ, he is none of his.”
 Wherever headiness prevails, it is evidence they are “not holding the head” (Christ).

-High-mindedness or self-conceit involves having a higher opinion that appropriate of one’s self and one’s own talents, or of one’s favor with God, or what-not.
+High-mindedness or self-conceit involves having a higher opinion that appropriate of oneself and one’s own talents, or of one’s favor with God, or what-not.
 It is linked with pride, boastfulness and self-love.
 There is no more dangerous form of high-mindedness or self-conceit than that which attacks the Christian and seeks to make him think of himself more highly than he ought to think.
 How appropriate the apostle’s caution along this line, “I say, to every man that is among you, not to think of himself more highly than he ought to think; but to think soberly, according as God hath dealt to every man the measure of faith” (Romans 12:3).
 This quality of self-conceit is one of the most dangerous to Christians.
 All true Christians should be specially on their guard against this trap of Satan.

 Lovers of pleasure more than lovers of God – it is natural for every human being to prefer to be happy and to have pleasure.
 It is not a sin to love things that properly provide pleasure.
 To be a Christian does not mean to have no pleasure, but the Christian puts God higher than himself, loves God more than he loves himself, consecrates himself to God, and consequently desires to please God rather than to please himself.
 By such, any pleasure, no matter what, must be sacrificed if it come in conflict with his still higher pleasure and duty and covenant of service to the Lord.
 It is this that leads the true saints of God to sacrifice: the world being out of harmony with God and His will is out of harmony also with those who are in harmony with God.
 Hence, Jesus said, If the world hate you, ye know that it hated me before it hated you.
 If ye were of the world, the world would love his own: but because ye are not of the world, but I have chosen you out of the world, therefore the world hateth you” (John 15:18,19).